 Having an Order in place gives some deterrent and protection, however, this does not mean you are completely protected.

 Domestic abuse is a serious issue, and the Order does not always stop serious offenders from continuing to contact or see the person who has applied for the Non-Molestation Order.

 If you or a child are ever in immediate danger, please urgently phone the police by dialing 999.

 Breaching the order is a criminal offence and you should always notify the police of the breach.
 They then should arrest the offender and the Crown Prosecution Service (CPS) should decide on prosecuting them.

 The offence is punishable by either up to 5 years in prison and/or a fine in the Crown Court, or up to 12 months in prison or a fine in the Magistrates Court.

-Our specialist Non-Molestation Order lawyers will be by your side throughout all stages of proceedings.
+Our specialist lawyers in Non-Molestation Order will be by your side throughout all stages of proceedings.
 They will discuss the merits of your case and present you with options on how to proceed.

 We have helped many individuals across the country through the complex process of obtaining a Non-Molestation Order.